josue-lubaki/josue-lubaki/README.md

 <img src="https://i.imgur.com/wcDXLFd.gif" width=100% />

 <p align="center">
-I am a junior mobile developer with experience in several areas of IT.
+I am a mobile developer with experience in several areas of IT.
 I started exploring the world of IT in 2017 and have since gained expertise in Frontend, Backend, Database Management and most recently, Mobile Development.
 </p>

 <!-- <p align="center"> <b>Android Developer</b> </p>